 - Patented Tri-Band technology

 The SilverStar Ultra bulb by Sylvania is one of the brightest headlight bulbs available that still meets the DOT regulations.
 Sylvania also provide other variations of halogen bulbs but the Ultra bulbs are the ones to go for.

 Overall, they are great all round bulbs but when you compared them against the Philips white headlight bulbs, they are fairly pricey.Check it Out

 Philips VisionPlus OEM Bulbs

-For those on a budget that are not looking for any sort of upgrade but simply want to replace their broken halogen bulbs, the VisionPlus are a great option.
-They are cheap headlight bulbs that provide up to 60% more vision on the road than halogen bulbs and are much cheaper than OEM bulbs from the dealership.
+For those on a budget that are not looking for any sort of upgrade but simply want to replace their broken halogen bulbs, the VisionPlus is a great option.
+They are cheap headlight bulbs that provide up to 60% more vision on the road than standard halogen bulbs and are much cheaper than OEM bulbs from the dealership.